Michael-Metz/newspaper-multicrop/README.md

 The scripts are built on top of *[imagemagick](https://www.imagemagick.org/script/index.php)* along with [freds weihaus's](http://www.fmwconcepts.com/imagemagick/),  *[multicrop](http://www.fmwconcepts.com/imagemagick/multicrop/index.php)* and *[multicrop2](http://www.fmwconcepts.com/imagemagick/multicrop2/index.php)* scripts
 ![Imgur](https://i.imgur.com/zsHbr5E.gif)

+newspaper-multicrop and newspaper-multicrop2 differ from multicrop and multicrop2 in the following ways

+1. You can use a custom mask, instead of having multicrop generate a mask
+2. Borders are left transparent instead of white

 <a name="license"></a>
 # License
 Use of newspaper-multicrop and newspaper-multicrop2 are subject, in a subordinate manner, to Fred Weinhaus's license which can be found at [http://www.fmwconcepts.com/imagemagick/](http://www.fmwconcepts.com/imagemagick/) and to the ImageMagick's license, which can be found at: [http://www.imagemagick.org/script/license.php](http://www.imagemagick.org/script/license.php)